 Within Garrod Stables is the Cooper-Garrod vineyard, and some of the preserve’s trails offer views of the attractive vineyards.
 Hikers could conceivably combine a hike in the preserve with some wine tasting, but it’s a bit more pleasant to drive to the vineyard than it is to walk in through the stables.

 Mountain biking is allowed and very popular in Fremont Older.
 Most of the trails are wide dirt roads with plenty of room for bikers and hikers to share the road.

-For a longer hike, consider visiting Maisie's Peak and, if you're not averse to horse manure, continue on from there to hike a loop on the Coyote Peak and Bay View trails.
+For a longer hike, Maisie’s Peak is the best option.
+If you’re not averse to horse manure, continue on from there to hike a loop on the Coyote Peak and Bay View trails.
 The Toyon Trail, though singletrack, is less attractive.

 Hunter’s Point is easy to find: at every intersection, just keep climbing.
 Start on the Cora Older Trail, which climbs through attractive woods before breaking out into open grasslands.
 Turn right, then in just a few yards, turn left onto the dirt road, which climbs to a scenic ridge.
 In another few yards, turn right again onto the Hayfield Trail.
 The sound of gunfire sometimes drifts over from the Sunnyvale Rod and Gun Club.
 It’s a short climb to Hunters Point, where there’s usually a little clump of visitors admiring the pretty view of the South Bay suburbs.

 © 2010, 2017 David Baselt